maxivak/optimacms_backups/README.md

 ```

 * Directories to include to user files backup.
-Only these directories will be included
+ONLY these directories will be included.

+If directory starts from `/` it will be added as is otherwise the directory is considered as relative to the Rails application path.

 ```